tiliouan/htdocs/pos/wp-content/plugins/yith-point-of-sale-for-woocommerce-premium/CASH-DRAWER-COMPLETE-GUIDE.md

    - Check browser console for any errors
    - Enable test mode for debugging if needed

+## Fullscreen Print Management

+### The Chrome Fullscreen Issue
+One critical challenge with browser-based POS systems is that Chrome's print dialog automatically exits fullscreen mode.
+This breaks the kiosk workflow by allowing users to access the desktop and other applications.
+Our solution addresses this by implementing intelligent print methods that preserve fullscreen mode.

+### How It Works
+The fullscreen print management system:
+1. **Detects Fullscreen State**: Monitors when the POS is in fullscreen mode
+2. **Intercepts Print Calls**: Captures `window.print()` calls and print button clicks
+3. **Smart Print Method Selection**: Chooses the best printing approach for the browser
+4. **Fullscreen Preservation**: Uses iframe or popup methods that don't exit fullscreen
+5. **Automatic Restoration**: Restores fullscreen mode if it's accidentally lost

+### Available Print Methods
+- **IFrame Method**: Creates an invisible iframe for printing (best for Chrome/Edge)
+- **Popup Method**: Uses a popup window for printing (fallback option)
+- **Direct Method**: Standard print with fullscreen restoration
+- **Auto Method**: Automatically selects the best method for the browser

+### Configuration Options
+Navigate to **WordPress Admin → YITH POS → Cash Drawer → Fullscreen Print Settings**:

+- **Enable Fullscreen Print**: Master toggle for the functionality
+- **Preserve Fullscreen Mode**: Automatically restore fullscreen after printing
+- **Print Method**: Choose specific method or let system auto-detect
+- **Print Delay**: Delay before showing print dialog (helps with timing issues)
+- **Restore Delay**: Delay before attempting fullscreen restoration
+- **Show Notifications**: Display status messages during printing
+- **Debug Mode**: Enable detailed logging for troubleshooting

 ## Technical Implementation

 ### File Structure